zugmana/xnat-access/README.md

 This is usefull to loop without having to put your password all the time.
 NEW CHANGES v 0.4.1 :
 Change some minor way on the naming of dicom files.
 This was causing some trouble for AFNI users.
+NEW CHANGES v 0.4.4 :
+Bunch of minor fixes.
+Physio is now optional.
+It will only be downloaded if using the --physio flag.
+If you do choose to use physio please be mindfull that it will download a bunch of files without those files the physio data can not be matched to the scans.
+The downside is that those contain PII.
+Please be mindfull of your data.
+I'm not responsible in any way if you misplace data or don't fully understand what you are doing.

 ########
 For People that get "unkwnon" output in bids this is most likely files that are not needed